alexwoolford/backtesting-the-dow/README.md

 We collected some intra-day data for the SCHX ticker, which tracks the Dow Jones, between March 30th and April 22nd and backtested various scenarios.
 Obviously, three weeks of a single ticker is a very small sample.

-We backtested various scenarios and used the Random Forest importance function to identify the most influential parameters:
+We then used the Random Forest importance function to identify the most influential parameters:

                              IncNodePurity
     climb_trigger_percentage         0.168